hlissner/evil-multiedit/README.md

 ### Options

-* `evil-multiedit-dwim-motion-keys` (default: `t`): Whether or not evil's motion keys should act differently when the cursor is inside multiedit regions.
+* `evil-multiedit-dwim-motion-keys` (default: `t`): If non-nil, evil's motion keys behave differently when the point is inside a multiedit region.
 Must be set before evil-multiedit is loaded.
-* `evil-multiedit-ignore-indent-and-trailing` (default: `t`): When you match forward whitespace and this is non-nil, leading and trailing whitespace will be ignored.
+* `evil-multiedit-ignore-indent-and-trailing` (default: `t`): If non-nil, skip over indentation and trailing whitespace when matching whitespace.
 * `evil-multiedit-scope` (default `nil`): How far evil-multiedit should look for incremental matches (doesn't affect `evil-multiedit-match-all` or `evil-multiedit-ex-match`).
-Accepts 'visible, or anything that `bounds-of-thing-at-point` accept, such as `'defun`, `'sexp` or `'email`.
-If `nil`, evil-multiedit search the whole buffer.
+Accepts anything that `bounds-of-thing-at-point` accepts, such as `'defun`, `'sexp`, `'email` or the default, `'buffer`.
 * `evil-multiedit-smart-match-boundaries` (default `t`): If non-nil, multiedit will try to be smart about match boundaries when invoked from normal mode.
   E.g.